theodoreleebrant/YARC/README.md

 ## Requirements
 You will need to install Rust, as well as sdl2 with headers.
-Instruction to install Rust can be seen at the [Installation guide](https://www.rust-lang.org/tools/install)
+Instruction to install Rust can be seen at the [Rust installation guide](https://www.rust-lang.org/tools/install)
+Instruction to install sdl2 can be seen at the [SDL installation guid](https://wiki.libsdl.org/Installation)

 ## Run the program